 How to Speedrun in Minecraft

-If you’ve mastered Minecraft and feel like going beyond, you can try a speedrun gameplay.
-This playstyle is for the brave that want to beat the entire game’s campaign in a few minutes — or even seconds.
+If you’ve mastered Minecraft and feel like going beyond, you can try a speedrun playthrough.
+This playstyle is for brave players that want to beat the entire game’s campaign in a few minutes — or even seconds.

 In addition, many players go for medals and online certifications by submitting their speedruns to speedrun.com.
 This site analyzes user-submitted speedruns from almost any game.
 For Minecraft, this site requires that the submission follows a few rules beforehand.